Lead Poisoning Prevention

 Childhood lead poisoning remains a significant threat to the health and well-being of developing children.
 Lead Poisoning frequently goes unrecognized because lead poisoning often occurs with no obvious symptoms.
 A simple blood test is the only sure way to diagnose lead poisoning.
 Despite improvements to policies regulating the use of lead in commercial products and lead-safe practices to limit worker exposure, lead poisoning remains an important occupational and environmental health concern.

-In 2021, the Montana Environmental Health Education and Assessment (MEHEA) Section partnered with the Centers for Disease Control and Prevention (CDC) to administer the Childhood Lead Poisoning Prevention Program (CLPPP).
+In 2021, the Toxicology and Environmental Public Health (TEPH) Section partnered with the Centers for Disease Control and Prevention (CDC) to administer the Childhood Lead Poisoning Prevention Program (CLPPP).
 CLPPP is working to increase blood lead testing and surveillance and to build capacity to respond to lead poisoning cases.
-Since 2018, MEHEA has partnered with the Montana Department of Labor and Industry and the CDC to track and report occupational lead exposure in adults to the National Adult Blood Lead Epidemiology and Surveillance Program (ABLES).
+Since 2018, CLPPP has partnered with the Montana Department of Labor and Industry and the CDC to track and report occupational lead exposure in adults to the National Adult Blood Lead Epidemiology and Surveillance Program (ABLES).

 Information for Parents and Families: